Weld logo

 Pros

-• High-performance CDC with minimal source impact; supports heterogeneous sources and targets.
+• High-performance CDC with low impact on source systems; broad support for heterogeneous sources and targets.

-• GUI-based configuration for tasks, monitoring dashboards, and robust error handling.
+• GUI-based task configuration, monitoring dashboards, and detailed error handling.

 Cons